From Wikipedia, the free encyclopedia

 Securities for which ISINs are issued include bonds, commercial paper, equities and warrants.

-Ostensibly, ISIN’s apply to items that can be traded on the markets as a security.
+can be traded on the markets as a security.

-The ISIN code is a 12-character alpha-numerical code that does not contain information characterizing financial instruments but serves for uniform identification of a security at trading and settlement.
+code that does not contain information characterizing financial instruments but

-Securities to which ISINs can be issued include debt securities, shares, options, derivatives and futures.
+Securities to which ISINs can be issued include debt securities, shares,

-The ISIN identifies the security, not the exchange (if any) on which it trades; it is not a ticker symbol
+The ISIN identifies the security, not the exchange (if any) on which it trades; it is not a ticker symbol.

 Description